h0tw1r3/valheim-webmap/README.md

 * Map pings from in game players will show up on the web map as well.
 * Connected players list.
 * Auto follow player feature.
-* Chat messages.
+* Connect and chat messages.
+* Discord server status and player join/leave notifications.

 ![screenshot](screenshot.webp)

 ## Installation

-Assuming you have [BepInEx] installed and working, place the WebMap directory in:
+1. Assuming you have [BepInEx] installed and working, place the WebMap directory in:

        Steam\steamapps\common\Valheim dedicated server\BepInEx\plugins\WebMap

-After starting the server for the first time a default configuration file will be created in:
+2. After starting the server for the first time a default configuration file will be created in:

        Steam\steamapps\common\Valheim dedicated server\BepInEx\config

+3. Stop the server, edit the configuration, start the server.
+Always stop the server before making configuration changes, _otherwise they will be lost on shutdown_.

 ## Updating

-If you are updating, one additional thing you and anyone else using the web map might need to do is clear your browser cache.
+If you are updating, one additional thing you and anyone else using the web map might need to do is __clear your browser cache__.

 You may also be able to hold down the `shift` key and click the reload button in your browser.